-After the storm: how to restore policy dialogue and supportive discourse against GBV online in Bulgaria
+After the storm: How to restore policy dialogue and supportive discourse against GBV online in Bulgaria

 The research focuses on the effects of the heated campaign against the ratification of the Istanbul Convention in Bulgaria in terms of gender-based violence.
-Since the internet played a key role in this stormy anti-gender backlash in 2018, this research report aimed at finding out how internet technologies facilitate or prevent gender-based violence (GBV) and how dominant anti-gender rights attitudes could be reversed with the help of internet communications.
+Since the internet played a key role in this stormy anti-gender rights backlash in 2018, this research report aimed at finding out how internet technologies facilitate or prevent gender-based violence (GBV) and how dominant anti-gender rights attitudes could be reversed with the help of internet communications.

 The research was conducted by BlueLink, in cooperation with the Media Democracy Foundation, Gender Alternatives Foundation and independent researchers.
 The expert team of authors and contributors consisted of: Nikoleta Daskalova (research lead), Svetla Encheva, Rada Elenkova, Milena Kadieva, Pavel Antonov and Todor Yalamov.
-The cover illustration of this report was made by Betina Gankova.
+The cover illustration of this report was done by Betina Gankova.

 BlueLink is a foundation registered in the public interest in Bulgaria with the mission to uphold civil society, democracy, shared European values and environmental sustainability.
 The foundation strives to achieve its purpose by supporting internet networking, public interest journalism, policy advocacy and research.